bramzandbelt/exgauss/README.md

 exgauss_plot('pdf',y,X);
 ```

-Plot quantiles (.1, .3, .5, .7, .9) of the observed data (y) and and a line plot of the ex-Gaussian cumulative distribution function (CDF), using the best-fitting parameters:
+Plot quantiles (.1, .3, .5, .7, .9, hard-coded in `exgauss_plot`) of the observed data (y) and and a line plot of the ex-Gaussian cumulative distribution function (CDF), using the best-fitting parameters:

 ```
 figure;hold on